 History and Current Efforts of Women For Decency

-In 1999, M. Russell Ballard from The Church of Jesus Christ of Latter-day Saints asked Janalyn Holt to start a women’s organization to advocate for community decency standards.
-Holt brought Shelley DeVries and Kim Jensen on board and started Women for Decency with the mission of educating and mobilizing women to protect families and communities from the pitfalls of pornography.
+In 1999, Women for Decency has sought to educate and mobilize women to protect families and communities from the pitfalls of pornography.
 Since 1999, the organization has evolved in a variety of ways, and many organizations have developed through WFD that now focus on different aspects of our mission.

 Accomplishments and Endeavors